The Pilot (Massachusetts newspaper)

-The Pilot is the official newspaper of the Archdiocese of Boston and claims the title of "America's Oldest Catholic Newspaper", having been in continuous publication since its first issue on September 5, 1829.
-Although the first Catholic newspaper in the United States, The United States Catholic Miscellany of Charleston, South Carolina, was founded seven years earlier in 1822, it ceased publication in 1861.
+The Pilot, also known as The Boston Pilot, is an American periodical that serves as the official newspaper of the Archdiocese of Boston in Massachusetts.
+It claims the title of "America's oldest Catholic newspaper", having been in continuous publication since its first issue on September 5, 1829.

+History

-The paper was founded by Bishop Benedict Joseph Fenwick, the second bishop of Boston, at a time of increased Irish immigration to the United States and rising anti-Catholic animus to the newcomers' church.
+The paper ran its first issue in on September 5, 1829, under the leadership of Benedict Joseph Fenwick, the second bishop of Boston, at a time of increased Irish immigration to the United States and rising anti-Catholic animus to the newcomers' church.
 In its first edition, Bishop Fenwick wrote that the newspaper's purpose was to defend against the "crying calumnies and gross misrepresentations which in this section of the country have been so long, so unsparingly, so cruelly heaped upon the Church."

+Beginning as The Jesuit or Catholic Sentinel, the newspaper's name was changed several times in its first seven years.
+Titles included The Jesuit, The United States Catholic Intelligencer, and The Literary and Catholic Sentinel.

 In 1834, Fenwick sold the publication to two laymen—Henry Devereux, the publisher, and Patrick Donahoe, an employee who quickly became the newspaper's sole proprietor.
-In 1838, Donahoe became editor, and he maintained control of the newspaper until his death in 1891.
+By 1836, Patrick Donahoe changed the name of the newspaper to The Boston Pilot, partly in tribute to the Dublin Pilot.
+In 1838, Donahoe became editor, and he maintained control of the newspaper until his death in 1901.
 During much of the 19th century, The Pilot acquired a reputation of being an Irish-American cultural newspaper.
 The great majority of Boston's Catholics were originally immigrants from Ireland, with tens of thousands arriving during and after the Great Famine.
 Notable editors linked to the movement for Irish independence include John Boyle O'Reilly, James Jeffrey Roche and Thomas D'Arcy McGee.